Kiruchi/TestVDM/README.md

 # Usage
 - Install [NodeJS](https://nodejs.org/en/)
 - Install [MongoDB for Windows](http://stackoverflow.com/questions/2404742/how-to-install-mongodb-on-windows) or [MongoDB for iOS](https://docs.mongodb.org/manual/tutorial/install-mongodb-on-os-x/)
-- Clone the Github repo
+- Clone the Github repo `git clone https://github.com/Kiruchi/TestVDM.git`
 - Run `npm install` in the local repo folder
+- Run `npm install -g jasmine-node` to install the Jasmine test runner
-- Run `mongod` in another cli
+- Run `mongod` or `path/to/mongodb/bin/mongod` in a second cli to start MongoDB (you may have to specify the path by adding `--dbpath \data\db`)
-- Run `node getPosts.js` to save the VDM posts to the DB
+- Run `node getPosts.js` in the first cli to save the VDM posts to the DB
-- Run `node server.js` to launch the REST API
+- Run `npm start` or `node server.js` to launch the REST API
 - Test it on [http://localhost:8080/api](http://localhost:8080/api) (or on your environment variable PORT instead of 8080)
+- Run the unit tests with `npm test` or `jasmine-node spec/`

 # But how is it built ?